 1. Refine Your B2B Buyer Persona

-Great marketing starts with knowing your buyer persona in detail.
+Any great marketing strategy starts with knowing your buyer persona in detail.

 Segmented customer data will help show you exactly what your ideal customer looks like.
 You will be able to identify key traits and characteristics of your buyer persona, and then use a tool like DemandScience to find more similar prospects.